Review of the Screenwriting MasterClass

 Review: Is the Screenwriting MasterClass Really Worth the Money?

 I’m sure no one would want to miss learning from one of the best screenwriters of our time.
-In this course, there are also some students with him.
+Aaron shares insights alongside students, offering a step-by-step approach to crafting a believable screenplay.

 Let’s see what Aaron Sorkin offers in this class.

-• There are 35 lessons in the total course.
+• There are 35 lessons in the total course, covering everything from the basics to advanced techniques.

-• Deciding whether your script idea will be better on TV or on Film.
+• Deciding whether your script idea will be better on TV or on Film, considering poetics and on-screen dynamics.

-• Writing the scenes & case studies of The West Wing.
+• Writing the scenes & case studies of The West Wing, a series that won an Emmy.

-• Aaron writes the first episode of season 5 along with the students.
+• Aaron writes the first episode of season 5 along with the students, demonstrating a collaborative process.

 Review: Is the Screenwriting MasterClass Really Worth the Money?